 This guide provides details on the latest laws regarding BAC levels and interlock divides and commercial CDL vehicle BAC levels.
 Recent Changes: A Blood Alcohol Content (BAC) over .15,... more

-Written by attorney Jasen Nielsen, almost 2 years ago.
+Written by attorney Jasen Nielsen, about 2 years ago.

 The penalties involved in aCalifornia DUI case are potentially even worse in cases with an elevated BAC.
 Exactly what these penalties include and at what alcohol level differ from county to... more

-Written by attorney Matthew Keenan, almost 2 years ago.
+Written by attorney Matthew Keenan, over 2 years ago.

 Your driving was actually just fine, but your breathalyzer was well over the legal limit.
 Or maybe you swerved all over the lane, but you only blew a .04.
 Either way, you can be found... more

-Written by attorney Jonathan Lucero, almost 2 years ago.
+Written by attorney Jonathan Lucero, about 2 years ago.

 In order to get back into your driver’s license you must wait until your eligibility date in order to actually RECEIVE your license.
 However, It will be necessary for you to begin the... more

-Written by attorney Douglas Marsico, over 2 years ago.
+Written by attorney Douglas Marsico, almost 3 years ago.

 A very common question is whether a person should refuse to take a breath or blood test to determine blood alcohol content.My advice is to take the test, especially if you are a first time... more

-Written by attorney Gregory Wagner, over 4 years ago.
+Written by attorney Gregory Wagner, almost 5 years ago.